FationSH/portfolioAssets/index.md

 The name's FATION SHEHAJ.
 I am a tireless seeker of knowledge.

 CV:
-Bachelor of Engineering : Computer Science and Engineering (2012-2017) Integrated master : Design and Implementation of a 3DoF Haptic Device (2016-2017)
+Bachelor of Engineering : Computer Science and Engineering.
+University of Ioannina, Greece (2012-2017).
+Integrated master : Design and Implementation of a 3DoF Haptic Device (2016-2017).
+Internship : Terracom Informatics, Ioannina (Greece).

 I am currently a postgraduate student at the University of Ioannina.
 Field of study : Data and Computer Systems Engineering.